 For example, healthy young men unconsciously make millions of sperm every day, no matter what they are doing consciously.
 Also, young women go through their complex physiologic changes necessary to make babies without any conscious control.
 These limbic system functions are ongoing out of our conscious control in our "old" brain area whether we like it or not!

-It is important to understand that we operate from both the old and new brain at the same time.
-For example, a healthy young man may be using his new brain for selecting the correct fork to eat his salad at a dinner table while at the same time his old brain is primarily interested in surviving and getting some sex.
+It is important to understand that we operate from both the old and new brain areas at the same time.
+For example, a young man may be using his new brain for selecting the correct fork to eat his salad at a dinner table.
+However, at the same time his old brain is primarily interested in surviving and getting intimate with some woman.

 As he eats his salad and talks politely with others, his old brain is constantly on the lookout for any woman who might be open to doing a "quickie" so he can spread his genes to more offspring.
-It is his new brain with its powerful ability to control his conscious behavior that keeps him operating somewhat normal and not approaching the hostess for sex - at least not right now.
+It is his new brain with its powerful ability to control his behavior that keeps him operating somewhat normal and not openly approaching the women - at least not right now.

-However, his sexual interest in the hostess will show up unconsciously in his body language.
-For example, his eyes will not miss a centimeter of her soft bare skin down her collar when she leans over to serve him.
-His every move will be unconsciously affected by his old brain limbic system trying to signal her that he desires her and is waiting for her to respond.
-When he sits, he will sit in the open-leg position displaying his "goodies" in her direction.
-His arms will be wide open and in her direction much of the time.
-He will watch her every move with great pleasure watching for a positive body language reply to his own body language.
+However, his true interests and needs will show up unconsciously in his body language!
+When he sits, he will sit in the open leg position displaying his "goodies".
+His arms will be wide open and in the direction of the nearest women much of the time.
+He will watch them every move with great pleasure, looking for a positive body language reply to his own body language.
 And this is all done unconsciously!